Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - He's also tacked on 38 catches for 244 yards (15.3 per game) and two touchdowns.

-- The Giants have called a pass in 58.8% of their plays from scrimmage this year while running the ball 41.2% of the time.
+- The Giants have thrown the ball in 58.8% of their plays from scrimmage this year while staying on the ground 41.2% of the time.
 This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with Washington.